The Weeknd's New Video Teases A Whole New Weeknd

-The Weeknd released the video for his single "Starboy" today, and it's just as eerie as one would expect.
+The Weeknd has released the video for his single "Starboy", and it's just as eerie as one would expect.
 In the opening seconds, a shadowy figure suffocates The Weeknd with a plastic bag.
 Later in the video, The Weeknd destroys his various awards with a pink cross.
 After that, the singer goes for a late-night drive with a glowing-eyed puma.

 The album is expected to be released November 25.
 While fans would no doubt love to hear more of The Weeknd's trademark sound, all signs point to a whole new type of artist.
 Watch the video, below — and look out for a cheeky cameo by Daft Punk, who are also featured on the song.